MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Topic.md

 - <details>
     <summary>How to restrict a class not to be accessible for any other class to consume by creating its instance?⭐</summary>
     <hr/>

-    This can be done by declaring all the class constructors as protected
+    This can be done by declaring all the class constructors as protected.

     <hr/>
   </details>

 #### **`If you have free time`**

 - <details>
     <summary>What are the two types of assemblies in .NET?</summary>
     <hr/>

     The two types of assemblies in .NET are:

   1. Private Assembly